daremat/es6-epf/README.md

 > ![tip] **Did you know**?
 Your web browser can tell you a lot on what happens behind the scene (javascript execution, stack-traces, network, errors, ...).
 Press F12 (firefox, chrome, chromium) to access the developper tools.
 You will need it all this tutorial long.

 > ![question]
 While going through the 3 views of the application, how many files did your browser download in total?
 What was the total size of transfered data?

+> ![tip]
+Always use your browser dev tool.
+It provides a lot of information.
+For example, you can find a **network** tab:
+> ![network-dev-tool]

 #### Files produced:
 ```